microsoft/startstopv2-deployments/README.md

 # Start/Stop VMs during off-hours overview (V2)

-The Start/Stop VMs during off-hours feature start or stops enabled Azure VMs.
+The Start/Stop VMs during off-hours feature starts or stops enabled Azure VMs.
 It starts or stops machines on user-defined schedules, provides insights through Azure Application Insights, and sends optional emails by using action groups.
 The feature can be enabled on both Azure Resource Manager and classic VMs for most scenarios.

 V2 User Guide : https://docs.microsoft.com/en-us/azure/azure-functions/start-stop-vms/overview